Form: Low spreading herb.

 Drought tolerant: Yes.

-Water after becoming established: Monthly except weekly in full sun
+Water after becoming established: Monthly, except weekly in a mostly sunny location when

-Planting: In regions with hot summers, best planted in fall to become
+Planting: In regions with hot summers, it is best planted in the fall so it will become

 well established before summer heat.